-The transaction is being accounted for as a reverse recapitalization, equivalent to the issuance of stock by Inspire, for the net monetary assets of Saguaro.
-Accordingly, while the exchange ratio was only effected on March 31, 2011, these consolidated financial statements have been retrospectively adjusted to give effect to the reverse recapitalization and giving effect to the 8.1161 share exchange ratio.
+The transaction is being accounted for as a reverse recapitalization, equivalent to the issuance of stock by the Company, for the net monetary assets of the Shell.
+Accordingly, while the exchange ratio was only affected on March 31, 2011, these consolidated financial statements have been retrospectively adjusted to give effect to the reverse recapitalization and giving effect to the 8.1161 share exchange ratio.
 The shares, per share, share options and warrants information included herein have been revised for this exchange ratio.